mostafa-saeed/HTML-Linker/README.md

 # HTML-Linker

-HTML-Linker is a jQuery-based on tool that allows you to create Links without using "<a> Tag".
+HTML-Linker is a jQuery-based on tool that allows you to create Links without using "a Tag".
 It Supports:
 1. Images
 2. List Items (li)